Home

 OSU Extension Service and Agricultural Research Station News

-... be left in the ground indefinitely or can be lifted, stored and replanted in the fall.
-Most of the familiar irises commonly cultivated in gardens are grown from rhizomes, the thickened underground horizontal stem of the plant from which the roots and new shoots grow.
-Rhizomatous irises are further divided into two large classifications, bearded and beardless, ...
+... or can be lifted, stored and replanted in the fall.
+Most of the familiar irises commonly cultivated in gardens are grown from rhizomes, the thickened underground horizontal stem of the plant from ...

 extension.oregonstate.edu